 Copyright© Thomas Trutschel/ photothek.ne

-Core area “Conservation and sustainable use of tropical forests” Stopping deforestation, securing farmers' incomes
+Core area “Conserving nature and natural resources” Stopping deforestation, securing rural incomes

 The areas addressed by German-Brazilian development cooperation in this field are managing protected areas and indigenous areas, combating deforestation, supporting reafforestation and environmental regulation, and fostering the bioeconomy and deforestation-free supply chains.
 For forest conservation, the BMZ is working increasingly with reform-oriented federal states in the Amazon region.
 The Agriculture Ministry is a partner for the sustainable use of natural resources and the BMZ is working with the prosecutor-general's office on projects to protect indigenous communities.

 One of the most important prerequisites for effective forest conservation is that natural forest reserves on private land are recorded and monitored.
 The conservation of natural forests is regulated in Brazil by a forestry law.
 The country has set up the world's biggest environmental register (the Cadastro Ambiental Rural).
 Every landowner must register and must provide information about how the land is used on their property.
 In combination with satellite-based monitoring, the land register is a way for the Brazilian authorities to ensure compliance with the forestry law, which is an important contribution towards biodiversity conservation.
 The BMZ is supporting the efforts of the Brazilian forest authority to implement and further develop the environmental register.